SeedV/SeedLang/design/overview.md

 SeedLang provides a number of built-in libraries to support the runtime.

-## Extensions
+## Extended Libraries

-Third-party developers can extend the abilities of the SeedLang runtime by submitting extensions.
+Third-party developers can extend the abilities of the SeedLang runtime by creating and submitting library extensions.

-## Unsafe Extensions
+## Unsafe Extended Libraries

 SeedLang can also invoke unsafe code, but only outside of the sandbox.
-Unsafe code may include:
+Unsafe extended libraries may include:

 * Native binary extensions.

-* The extensions that communicate with system interfaces, for example, to control an Arduino device.
+* The extensions that invoke system calls or communicate directly with hardware interfaces, for example, to control an Arduino device.